Protect your Android against exploits and malware with Avast One

 Beyond that, it’s important to always exercise common sense and practice safe computing habits.
 Hackers can use exploits only if they manage to access your computer.
 So, don’t open attachments from suspicious senders or email addresses, and don’t download files from unknown sources.
 And be wary of phishing attacks that attempt to steer you to unsafe websites.

 As discussed above, the vulnerabilities or security flaws targeted by exploits are caused by developers’ mistakes.
 So it’s not easy to know if you may be inadvertently leaving the door open to cybercriminals.
-But you can add an extra gate around your system by using a robust cybersecurity tool like Avast Free Antivirus.
+But you can add an extra gate around your system by using a robust cybersecurity tool like Avast One.